 Step 1: Identify the appropriate USDA official - For both NIFA and AMS grants, this will likely be the official who sent the termination or stop work notice.
-It's safest to also send it to the grant administrator or Team Lead (for AMS) who is identified in the grant award.
+It's safest to also send it to the grant administrator, or the Team Lead or Project Contact, identified in block 9 and 10 of the Notice of Award.